saivamsikaruturi/vamsilabs-dev-notes-main/docs/designpatterns/structuralDesignPatterns/CompositeDesignPattern.md

 Intent
 ------
-*Composite is a behavioral design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.*
+*Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.*

 Simply its object made up of number of objects